Alternate Fighter: Expanded

 At 10th level, consuming this Ration grants it resistance

-to bludgeoning, piercing, and slashing damage.
+to all bludgeoning, piercing, and slashing damage.

 Warding Ration